tnscorcoran/bash-to-populate-kafka-topic/README.md

 After a couple of hours, navigate to **Workloads > Jobs** and your *Kafka Loader* job should have completed as shown.
 <img src="./images/setup7.png" alt="drawing" width="600"/>

-If not, drill into the job and selected Pods -- then examine the pod logs to see what's going on.
+If not, drill into the job and select Pods.
+Then examine the pod logs to see what's going on.

 Now to verify that your job ran correctly and Kafka did populate, open in a terminal in pod **odh-message-bus2-kafka-0** and run the following
 ```